 We are one of the South’s leading sets and are consistently ranked as a leading Chambers in the Legal 500.
 This is testament to the quality of our work and the service we provide both for solicitors and lay clients.

 We only recruit pupils who we believe will be offered tenancy.
 We are loyal and pride ourselves on retaining and developing our talent.
 Pupils work closely with their pupil supervisors and other members of Chambers and play a full part in Chambers life.

-We offer pupils and junior tenants the opportunity to undertake high quality, challenging and interesting work from an early stage, and to build a practice with a large amount of High Court work, including in London and Birmingham, while living in the Sussex and Hampshire countryside.
+We offer pupils and junior tenants the opportunity to undertake high quality, challenging and interesting work from an early stage, and to build a practice with a large amount of High Court work, while living in the Sussex and Hampshire countryside.